Our Abbey

 Why so far north?!

 Rumor has it that Prince (the artist formerly known as...) once said, when asked why he lived in Minneapolis (not Los Angeles), “The cold keeps the crazies away.”
-Prince was a genius (and that is no rumor).
+Prince was a genius (and that's no rumor).

 Why can't you be happy Amerikans?

 We cannot support a state that thinks killing a half million children is acceptable when just looking for Weapons of Mass Destruction.
-We are, frankly, frightened of a state that Believes, e.g. that Orange Man is an unmitigated Evil that must be combated with extra-constitutional, emergency powers, forever and ever, amen.
+We are, frankly, frightened of a state that Believes, e.g. that Orange Man is an Evil to be combated with extra-constitutional, emergency powers forever and ever, amen.

 We are fundamentally scientists (no capitalization allowed) and thus Skeptics (capitalization required).
 We do not Believe in ozone holes nor global warming.
 We understand there has been some.
 But we know a political blame game when we see one.
 And we know it is no justification for a world tax.4